AG6GR/Vicon_CSV/README.md

 If the frame rate of the Blender scene does not match the motion capture data's framerate, the addon will perform simple interpolation to compensate.

 # Recording Process
 These instructions were written for Vicon Tracker version 3.5.

-## System Setup
 Beyond performing the standard object setup and camera calibration workflow, there are a couple extra settings to be aware of before making recordings.

 <center><img src='doc/SystemSettings.PNG' alt='System Settings' width=50%/></center>